Back to Species Pages

 • Rocky slopes, ridge lines, cliff ledges, or open mountain meadows with a wide view

-• Protected habitat blocks within bridges, porches, culverts, woodland edges, and streamside buildings fit Bridge because protected ledges replace natural cliff-like nest sites.
+• Protected habitat blocks within native range keys: north_america.
+Bridges, porches, culverts, woodland edges, and streamside buildings fit Bridge because protected ledges replace natural cliff-like nest sites.

 • Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.